appdefensealliance/ASA-WG/ADA_Security_Test_Lab_Authorization.md

 *   Provisional 1 ASTL - a Lab that has not yet completed their first three evaluations and is under direct oversight by the CB.
-(Provisional 1 status is per application type, so completion of a web application evaluation does not mean the Laboratory can perform a mobile application evaluation without oversight).
+(Provisional 1 status is per application type, so completion of a CASA evaluation does not mean the Laboratory can perform a mobile application evaluation without oversight).
 *   Provisional 2 ASTL - a Lab that has completed the oversight evaluation which was considered acceptable by the CB, but is still waiting for the ISO/IEC 17025 accreditation to be completed.
 *   Authorized ASTL - a Lab that has both completed oversight evaluations and is ISO/IEC 17025 accredited.